Friendships and Seniors

 Going back to church made the biggest difference in her life, she says.
 "I feel very secure there," she says.
 "There's always somebody who wants to reach out to you."

-Now 81, she appreciates her friends, family and her social life more than ever.
+Fast forward to another decade, and Burger appreciates her friends, family and her social life more than ever.
 "When I get chances to laugh, reminisce and share, I'm not thinking about how much my back aches or how much my feet hurt," she says.
 "Any situation improves when you have people around you."

 Glass, Thomas A. Population based study of social and productive activities as predictors of survival among elderly Americans.
 BMJ.
 Vol. 319, 478-483.